 Here are a few still life drawings that others have tried…

 F is for Flower (still life drawings) from Brilliant Beginnings Preschool

 F is for Still Life Flower Drawings from Preschool Daze

 Mirror Drawing from Irresistible Ideas for Play Based Learning

-Still Life Painting from Brick by BrickThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Still Life Painting from Brick by BrickThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 -Teach Preschool on Pinterest